bhubbb/map-drawing-guides/README.md

 - Search across drawing tutorials from Easy Drawing Guides
 - Returns structured metadata and ranked list of relevant guides
 - Validates all returned URLs to ensure they are accessible
+- Includes instructions for LLMs on how to use exact URLs with the `get_guide` tool
 - Configurable result limits

 ### 📋 Guide Retrieval Tool